hpcaubuserguide/hpcaub_userguide/userdoc/octopus/large_language_models.rst

 Run a model in batch mode
 +++++++++++++++++++++++++

-Create a python script that uses the ollama client to run the model.
+Create a python script that uses the ollama client to run a model.
 In the example below the ``phi`` model is used since it is small and can be loaded quickly.